abhisharma7/Machine-Learning/README.md

 # Script NaiveBayes

-Simple script to predict name and female name.
+Simple script to predict Male and Female name.